 You can refine the tab visibility by allowing certain users in a group to access certain tabs and restrict other groups from accessing the tabs in the application.
 This association is done based on group membership.
 For example, if you only want managers to see the Job History tab, you can disable this tab for other members of your organization and only grant the managers access to the tab.

-If you are choosing to use the built-in notification engine for Workflow Manager, configure the name of your SMTP server on this tab.
-This is used by all the Workflow Manager client machines to send outgoing notification email messages.
+If you are choosing to use the built-in notification engine for Workflow Manager (Classic), configure the name of your SMTP server on this tab.
+This is used by all the Workflow Manager (Classic) client machines to send outgoing notification email messages.
 To use the built-in notification engine, you specify the SMTP server name and optionally provide a default sender email and name.